davehorsfall/jekyll-startbootstrap-agency/README.md

 ## Requirements

 * You will need [Ruby](https://jekyllrb.com/docs/installation/) to use [Jekyll](https://jekyllrb.com/).
-Following [the guides](https://jekyllrb.com/docs/installation/) on the Jekyll website to install the requiremtns for your operating system.
+Follow [the guides](https://jekyllrb.com/docs/installation/) on the Jekyll website to install the requiremtns for your operating system.
 * You will need [Git](https://github.com/git-guides/install-git) installed to deploy your website to Github Pages.
-Follow [the guides](https://github.com/git-guides/install-git) on the Github website
+Follow [the guide](https://github.com/git-guides/install-git) on the Github website to set setup.

 ## Installation